Updated March 13, 2023

 Parrot Linux also has some of the important tools which are used in Kali Linux.
 In organizations, parrot Linux is very frequently used in SOC operations, especially to exploit the vulnerabilities existing in the network.
 It works pretty the same as Kali Linux.
 The good part is, it comes loaded with lots of useful tools used in ethical hacking so the user will not require to add extra software in order to perform penetration testing.

-While we are talking about several versions on Linux, Kubuntu is the os that we must know about.
+While we are talking about several versions of Linux, Kubuntu is the os that we must know about.
 It is an operating system that gives the taste of Ubuntu OS and is popular because of its particular feature to stand out of rush.
 On the other hand, where usually the operating systems use the GNOME desktop environment, the Kubuntu OS uses KDE Plasma Desktop.

 As its user interface is almost the same as that of Ubuntu, the same way it also matches most of the functionality offered by Ubuntu.
 Due to its lightweight, it is potentially very strong in terms of fast execution.
 Though it is considered a bit better than Ubuntu the fact that it is produced after ubuntu could not be belied.
 It doesn’t need a system with a very high configuration to get installed.
 If you actually want to have a look at it, you can use virtualization to get its exposure.

 There are several alternatives to OS that could be used per our requirement.
 Through Windows is the most used OS due to its easy-to-use interface, some other OS could also be used as its alternative.
 Just to summarize in straight words, if you are very much concerned about the security part then prefer to use either Linux or MAC OS and if there is a requirement to have non-technical users work in the decent platform then go with Windows.

 This has been a guide to OS Alternatives.
 Here we have discussed the basic concept and top 8 OS Alternatives with their pros and cons.
 You may also look at the following article to learn more –